-Describe the purpose of this program: CDC Light Traps: CDC light traps with CO2 are used to determine the presence of adult mosquitoes and their density.
-CDC light traps with CO2 are also used to monitor for EEE and West Nile virus.
-Samples of mosquitoes are submitted weekly to the Massachusetts Arbovirus Surveillance Laboratory (MDPH) and tested for the presence of West Nile Virus and EEE in local mosquito populations.

-Gravid Traps: These traps are used by NCMCD to collect primarily Culex pipiens and restuans mosquitoes for submission to the Massachusetts Arbovirus Surveillance Laboratory (MDPH) for West Nile virus analysis.
-The gravid mosquitoes attracted to these traps are important for virus surveillance because they have previously fed on a host.
+Describe the purpose of this program: NCMCD uses various trap types to collect mosquitoes from designated sites on a weekly basis.
+Samples of mosquitoes are submitted weekly to the Massachusetts Arbovirus Surveillance Laboratory at MDPH and tested for the presence of West Nile and Eastern Equine Encephalitis viruses.
+CDC light traps with CO2 are used to determine the presence and relative density of adult mosquitoes in search of a blood meal.
+Gravid Traps are used by NCMCD to collect primarily Culex pipiens and restuans mosquitoes that have previously fed on a host.
 Bird biting mosquito species are usually the first to pick up West Nile and Eastern Equine Encephalitis viruses each season.

-Resting boxes are used to supplement the capture of C. melanura for the detection of EEE
+Resting boxes are used to supplement the capture of C. melanura for the detection of EEE.
+Ovitraps are used to monitor the spread of the invasive Aedes albopictus.

 What months is this program active?
-June - October
+May - October